 A section 129 notice is a part of debt and credit use that must be understood properly.
-In an attempt to help guide you through the world of debt, we will take apart this element for you to better understand.
+Therefore, in an attempt to help guide you through the world of debt, we will take apart this element for you to better understand.

-- It is always favourable to your situation to deal with the creditors in writing.
-Keep a copy of times, dates and contacts you have had, as this becomes a very important issue when consumers make arrangements, only for the creditors to proceed with the next legal step regardless.
+- Firstly, it is always favourable to your situation to deal with the creditors in writing.
+More importantly, keep a copy of times, dates and contacts you have had.
+This becomes a very important issue when consumers make arrangements, only for the creditors to proceed with the next legal step regardless.

-- Check the date that has been listed on the letter, to the date the letter was posted.
-It is fairly common for the dates not to correspond, meaning the letter was sent too late for you to rectify the situation.
-An example of this is the letter is dated 3 January 2017 but it was only sent on the 20 April 2017.
+- Also, check the date that has been listed on the letter to the date the letter was posted as it is fairly common for the dates not to correspond.
+In other words, the letter was sent too late for you to rectify the situation.
+For example, the letter is dated 3 January 2017 but it was only sent on the 20 April 2017.

-- This letter also advises the consumers on the creditor’s intentions to take further legal action.
-Creditors warn that should this letter be ignored, they will make use of their rights to issue a summons which could result in a sale of execution on your home.
-A further warning is issued when creditors inform consumer’s that they intend to supply adverse information through to the credit bureaus.
+- Moreover, this letter also advises the consumers on the creditor’s intentions to take further legal action.
+Above all, creditors warn that should this letter be ignored, they will make use of their rights to issue a summons.
+And consequently, this could result in a sale of execution on your home.
+Further, a warning is also issued when creditors inform consumers that they intend to supply adverse information through to the credit bureaus.